preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 We're still smaller.
 I had to run it with 4 iterations of Newton's method before I started seeing both constants giving the same error of 0.00000010679068984665.
 And even then, the two constants were performing equally well.

 So if `0x5f375a87` works better then why does Quake use `0x5f3759df`?
-Perhaps, `0x5f3759df` works better with the numbers that Quake deals with.
+Perhaps `0x5f3759df` works better with the numbers that Quake deals with.
 Perhaps the developer used a different method to generate this number.
+Perhaps the developer figured that their number worked well enough.
 Perhaps it was simply pulled out of the developer's rear.
-Only the person who wrote this code knows why `0x5f3759df` was chosen instead.[^5]
+Only the person who wrote this code knows why `0x5f3759df` was chosen instead.
+At least now we know how the magic number works.[^6]

 # Evil floating point bit level hack